Manage stop word rules

 When managing stop word rules, consider the following recommendations and tips:

-• The index assigns a semantic value to every term by taking into account their frequency in the index.
-Very frequent terms in indexed items are considered to carry less meaning.
-Consequently, the index already attributes minimal ranking weight for the occurrence of stop words in search results.
-Therefore, it’s recommended to add stop word rules only for specific use cases.
+• The index assigns a semantic value to every word by considering their frequency in the index.
+Frequent words in indexed items are considered to carry less meaning.
+Consequently, the index already attributes minimal ranking weight for the occurrence of these words in search results.
+Therefore, add stop word rules only for specific use cases.

 Note

 You might consider adding stop word rules to exclude bad keywords from queries to not impact the Coveo ML model learning process.
-However, if end users perform queries containing only banned words, the model learning process could be affected depending on the returned search results (if any) (see Stop word special cases).
+However, if end users perform queries containing only banned words, the model learning process could be affected depending on the returned search results.

-For more information on the management of the blocklist words, see Blocklists.
+For more information on the management of the blocklist words, see Blocklist.

 Typically, stop word rules should only apply when a certain condition is fulfilled.

-In general, you should ensure that this is the case by associating such a rule, and/or the query pipeline it’s defined in, to a query pipeline condition.
+In general, you should associate the rule, and/or the query pipeline it’s defined in, to a condition.
+Without a condition, the stop word rule would apply to all queries.

-When creating stop word rules, you should always perform tests to ensure that your stop words don’t negatively impact the search experience in cases other than the one you’re trying to improve (see Test stop words relevance).
+When creating stop word rules, you should always perform tests to ensure that your stop words don’t negatively impact the search experience in cases other than the one you’re trying to improve.

 Stop word special cases

-Coveo indexes all terms contained in your source items, including the stop words.
-This allows the Coveo to manage exceptions and keep stop words in the query in the following cases:
+Coveo indexes all words contained in your source items, including the stop words.
+This allows Coveo to manage exceptions and keep stop words in the query in the following cases:

 • Stop words within a phrase search.